Neonader/Quartz/README.md

 # Quartz
-An elegant, JVM-based, hobby programming language.
+An elegant JVM-based hobby programming language.

 ## Introduction
 Quartz is a side project started in August 2024, but it has been on my mind for longer than that.